talperetz/talperetz/README.md

 I combine code, data, and ML/AI in order to create the future I want to see.
 Constantly iterating to become the best version of myself.

-Based and WFH in Los Angeles, occasionally in Tel Aviv.
+Work remotely from Los Angeles, occasionally in Tel Aviv.

 #### My Stack